SpaceCowboy147/PromineoTechBootcamp/README.md

 # PromineoTechBootcamp
-coding coursework from the Promineo Tech bootcamp.
+Coding coursework from the Promineo Tech bootcamp.
+Only uploading the coding part as everything else is notes, flashcards, interview preparing, research, etc.